-Racial Equality: Priority will be given to organizations providing a methodology to reduce the gap for children of color (including but not limited to, African American, Native American/Indigenous, LatinX, as well as specific groups of Asian and Pacific Islander), and families who come to the attention of child welfare systems to ensure race does not predict success and to improve access to tools to reduce child neglect and abuse.
-FACT Committee will evaluate the organization's experience and expertise with respect to racial equity.
-Provide information describing your approach to developing racial equity capacity (e.g., facilitation process, training, etc.), your understanding and experience regarding racial equity frameworks, your understanding of the intersection of racial equity, child welfare and early childhood development and historical data evidencing the organization's commitment to closing this gap.
+Racial Equality and Historically Underserved Groups: Priority will be given to organizations providing a methodology to reduce the gap for children of color, including but not limited to, African American, Native American/Indigenous, LatinX, as well as specific groups of Asian and Pacific Islander, historically underserved populations, (including but not limited to immigration status, bodily ability, gender identity, sexual identity, age, religion) and families who come to the attention of child welfare systems to ensure race does not predict success and to improve access to tools in order to reduce child neglect and abuse.
+In alignment with the County's Comprehensive Prevention Plan Program, FACT will give priority and additional points to organizations delivering services in East County which has been identified as the highest communities in need (reference Program Narrative - Section 5.4,3.,C.,d. and Scoring Methodology - Section 6.6).
+Bidders must provide their approach to developing your DEI capacity.